How to Buy a New Furnace

 - Variable-speed blower: This feature allows a furnace to deliver air more quietly and slowly than a unit with a single-speed blower.
 It also helps to ensure a consistent temperature while minimizing drafts.
 Because it converts AC power to DC, a variable-speed blower uses less electricity.
 According to engineering studies, these blowers can lower heating costs by as much as 40%.

 - Variable heat output: This is an option on many furnaces with variable-speed blowers.
 It automatically adjusts output, depending on heating requirements.

 - Ignition system: No more pilot light!
-Today’s furnaces have intermittent, direct-spark or hot-surface ignitions, thereby eliminating the need for a constant flame.
-This makes them more energy efficient
+Today’s furnaces have intermittent, direct-spark, or hot-surface ignitions, thereby eliminating the need for a constant flame, which makes them more energy-efficient

 - Heat exchanger: Look for a heat exchanger that’s made of stainless steel for corrosion resistance.
 Stainless steel construction also maximizes strength against thermal fatigue.